-Professional The role within the education provider responsible for leading the suite of occupational therapy pre-registration programmes.
-The Lead - Strategic Level Professional Lead - Strategic Level: Is an occupational therapist.
-Has a broad range of professional experience, including a previous substantive academic appointment within an education provider.
-Is an occupational therapist.
-Has a broad range of professional experience, including a previous substantive academic appointment within an education provider.
-Will strategically lead the development and implementation of contemporary, creative and innovative pre-registration programmes Is given the authority by the education provider to maintain the pre-registration programme's alignment with the Learning and Development Standards for Pre-registration Education. • Allocates an occupational therapist, employed by the education provider, to hold overall responsibility for the development of practice-based learning opportunities across a range of practice-based learning settings. • Liaises with the education provider's senior management team to ensure their engagement with, and support for, the Standards.
-Recognises the changing needs of the profession and adapts the pre-registration programme to address these needs.
-Recognises the changing needs of the people who access occupational therapy services and adapts the pre-registration programme to address these needs.
-Possesses capabilities under Level 7 of the Leadership Pillar in the Career Development Framework (RCOT 2017b).
-Is a member of RCOT. • Facilitates and supports the active involvement of colleagues and learners with RCOT.
+Professional Lead - Strategic Level The role within the education provider responsible for leading the suite of occupational therapy pre-registration programmes.
+The Professional Lead - Strategic Level: is an occupational therapist; has a broad range of professional experience, including a previous substantive academic appointment within an education provider; will strategically lead the development and implementation of contemporary, creative and innovative pre-registration programmes; is given the authority by the education provider to maintain the pre-registration programme's alignment with the Learning and development standards for pre-registration education; allocates an occupational therapist, employed by the education provider, to hold overall responsibility for the development of practice-based learning opportunities across a range of practice-based learning settings; liaises with the education provider's senior management team to ensure their engagement with, and support for, the Standards; recognises the changing needs of the profession and adapts the pre-registration programme to address these needs; recognises the changing needs of the people who access occupational therapy services and adapts the pre- registration programme to address these needs; possesses capabilities under Level 7 of the Leadership pillar in The Career Development Framework (RCOT 2017b); is a member of RCOT; facilitates and supports the active involvement of colleagues and learners with RCOT.
 It is possible for the same individual to be the Professional Lead - Strategic Level and the Programme Lead - Operational Level simultaneously, although it is likely that the workloads of the respective roles would prohibit this arrangement and therefore it is more commonly the case that the roles are held by different individuals.
+Professional standards for practice The term used to describe the Professional standards for occupational therapy practice (COT 2017).
+The Professional standards for occupational therapy practice will be reviewed shortly after publication of the Learning and development standards for pre-registration education and may be known by a new title.
+Programme documentation Evidence provided by the education provider as part of RCOT's Accreditation Process, including the written submission and discussions with stakeholders at Accreditation Visit.
+Further information can be found at: www.rcot.co.uk/accreditation-process